-These Grain-Free Onion Rings are the perfect indulgent snack that doesn't use any gluten, grains or dairy!
-Crispy on the outside and tender on the inside, these onion rings are a healthified version of a classic restaurant appetizer that are easy to make at home!
+These Crispy Grain Free Onion Rings are the perfect indulgent snack that doesn't use any gluten, grains or dairy!
+Crispy on the outside and tender on the inside, these onion rings are a healthified version of a classic restaurant appetizer that are easy to make right at home!

 Let me tell you....if you're not treating yourself, you're cheating yourself!